Buy Allopurinol

 Allopurinol Properties

-- Recommended Dosage: 100 to 300mg per day
+- Recommended Dosage: 100 mg to 800 mg daily depending on severity.

 Allopurinol Drug Class